graemeboy/change-wp-content/README.md

 change-wp-content
 =================

-A Wordpress plugin that will rename the wp-content directory
+A Wordpress plugin that will rename the wp-content directory to "media", which might help to improve site security.